ENCCS/performance-programming/content/tuning.rst

 for the purpose of tuning do not affect the clock frequency.
 This may not always be true, but in our experience it is close enough for the purpose of gauging the room for improvement.

-Now, as usual I do not know what kind of machine you, dear student, is running your code on (you *are* running code, right?).

 .. admonition:: Example